Energy insights for March 2026

 |---|---|

-| Sells energy plans to customers | Delivers electricity to homes or businesses |
+| Sells energy plans to customers | Delivers electricity to homes and businesses |

 | Manages your energy bill and account | Manages the local electric infrastructure |

-| Responds to customer service issues | Responds to power outages and downed power lines |
+| Responds to customer service issues | Responds to electrical emergencies like power outages and downed power lines |

 What is Choose Energy?

 Choose Energy is a free energy marketplace where you can compare electricity plans and providers in your area.
 We began operating in deregulated energy markets in 2008 and have since established partnerships with the best energy companies nationwide.
-Our goal is to simplify energy shopping, so we built a simple-to-use marketplace and a convenient sign-up process.
+Our goal is to simplify energy shopping, so we built a simple-to-use marketplace and a convenient signup process.

 How to use our marketplace